henry-luo/mark/docs/mark-model.md

 The mutative API functions defined on a Mark object are:

-- `set(key, value)`: if the `key` is numeric, then it sets the indexed content item of the Mark object; otherwise, it sets a named property of the Mark object.
+- `.set(key, value)`: if the `key` is numeric, then it sets the indexed content item of the Mark object; otherwise, it sets a named property of the Mark object.
-- `push(item, ...)`: pushes item(s) at the end of the contents of current Mark object.
+- `.push(item, ...)`: pushes item(s) at the end of the contents of current Mark object.
 However, unlike JS `Array.prototype.push`, which returns the new array length, this function returns the current this object, so that the function call can be chained.
-- `pop()`: pop an item from the end of contents.
+- `.pop()`: pop an item from the end of contents.
-- `splice(index, cnt, item, ...)`: remove `cnt` of items starting at the `index`, and then insert given item(s), similar to `Array.splice(...)`.
+- `.splice(index, cnt, item, ...)`: remove `cnt` of items starting at the `index`, and then insert given item(s), similar to `Array.splice(...)`.

 The mutative API function defined on a Mark pragma:

-- `set(value)`: sets the content in the pragma, and returns the pragma itself.
+- `.set(value)`: sets the content in the pragma, and returns the pragma itself.

-### 3.3 Converter API
+### 3.4 Converter API

 These are additional prototype functions implemented in `mark.converter.js`, for mapping Mark into other formats:

 - `markObj.html(options)`: serializes the Mark object into HTML. `options` parameter is same as that of `Mark.stringify()`.
 - `markObj.xml(options)`: serializes the Mark object into XML.  `options` parameter is same as that of `Mark.stringify()`.

-### 3.4 Selector API
+### 3.5 Selector API

 These are additional prototype functions implemented in `mark.selector.js`, for processing the constructed data model using special selectors, like CSS selector: